lightning/bolts/05-onchain.md

 There are actually several possible cases for an offered HTLC:

-1. The other node is not irrevocably committed to it.
-We won't normally know the preimage here, since we don't forward HTLCs until they're fully committed.
-So using the preimage would reveal that it's a payment to ourselves, so it's best to allow the HTLC to time out in this case.
+1. The offerer is not irrevocably committed to it.
+The recipient won't normally know the preimage here, since it won't forward HTLCs until they're fully committed.
+So using the preimage would reveal that this recipient is the final hop, so it's best to allow the HTLC to time out in this case.
-2. The other node is irrevocably committed to it, but we haven't yet committed to an outgoing HTLC.
-In this case we can either forward or timeout.
+2. The offerer is irrevocably committed to the offered HTLC, but the recipient hasn't yet committed to an outgoing HTLC.
+In this case the recipient can either forward or timeout.
-3. We have committed to an outgoing HTLC for this incoming one.
-In this case we have to use the preimage if we receive it from the outgoing HTLC, otherwise we will lose funds by making an outgoing payment without redeeming the incoming one.
+3. The recipient has committed to an outgoing HTLC for the offered one.
+In this case the recipient has to use the preimage if it receives it from the outgoing HTLC, otherwise it will lose funds by making an outgoing payment without redeeming the incoming one.